micmejia/bible-dump/NKJV/Isaiah/Isa 22.md

 He will surely turn violently and toss you like a ball Into a large country; There you shall die, and there your glorious chariots _Shall be_ the shame of your master's house.

 ###### 19
-So I will drive you out of your office, And from your position [^e]he will pull you down.
+So I will drive you out of your office, And from your position he will pull you down.

 ###### 20
 'Then it shall be in that day, That I will call My servant Eliakim the son of Hilkiah;